Skip to Content

 Average Wholesale Price (AWP) & the Relationship to Payer Paid Amounts

-Commercial payers (insurance companies) engage a pharmacy benefits manager (PBM) to negotiate payment rates between the commercial payer and the pharmacies for the drugs that the pharmacies dispense.
+Commercial and Medicare payers (insurance companies) engage a pharmacy benefits manager (PBM) to negotiate payment rates between the payer and the pharmacies for the drugs that the pharmacies dispense.

 Negotiated payment rates are typically derived as a percentage-based discount from the average wholesale price (AWP) plus a fixed price dispensing fee.
 Manufacturers may provide publishers of AWP with a suggested AWP value or specify a markup value to be applied to WAC.
 Where manufacturers do not provide AWP guidance, the value is typically set as a 20% markup over WAC.